 Financial Factors

-Home ownership can be quite expensive, especially recently.
+Home ownership can be quite expensive, and has become especially pricey in recent years.
 As you may know, housing prices soared during the pandemic, rising over 40% in some areas.
 In an effort to stem that, as well as other aspects of inflation, the Fed has been raising interest rates, so it’s become more expensive to borrow money, too, further squeezing potential homebuyers.

 But don’t let that discourage you: Homeownership is still a goal you can realize, especially if you prepare for the following: